Tokenizer / Runtime / Multimodal / Security-Aware / Phase 2 Candidate / Phase 3 Technical Review

 Why this section exists

-Because serious evaluators do not fund or partner with tokenizer work just because it is interesting.
-They care when it changes cost, control, multilingual failure rates, system trust, and extensibility.
-This brief makes that operational relevance explicit.
+Serious evaluators do not partner with tokenizer work just because it is interesting.
+They care when it may change cost, control, multilingual failure rates, system trust, and extensibility.
+This brief makes that operational-review relevance explicit, pending validation.

 Confidentiality & Disclosure

-Strong enough to impress, disciplined enough not to leak.
+Strong enough to review, disciplined enough not to leak.

 Tier 1